I hope this still works.

 She noticed that his fur was groomed, soft and shining across strong muscles.
 This was no feral hound like those she had just passed.
 He was well taken care of, loved even.

 “Hey there,” she tried, using this information to her advantage.
 “I’m no trouble, boy.
 I just need help.”
 She took care to keep her voice soothing, pitching it low as she watched him carefully for signs of attack.
-He looked to be a German Shepard, or at least mostly one.
+He looked to be a german shepard, or at least mostly one.
 She remembered them being used by law enforcement back before the war.
+They were good animals, fiercely loyal and highly intelligent.

 The dog approached her slowly, sniffing the air.
-Rebecca tried to crouch, to get down to his level and try to appear non threatening, but as she did her body collapsed.
-She groaned as she leaned forward, squeezing her eyes shut at the fresh bout of pain in her arm.
+Rebecca tried to crouch, to get down to his level and appear non threatening, but as she did her body collapsed.
+She groaned, squeezing her eyes shut at the fresh bout of pain in her arm.
 “Please,” she croaked.
 She hoped that whoever owned this dog returned soon, and that they new first-aid.

-The dog slowed, noticing her distress.
-He whined then, trotting to her side and sniffing her wounded arm, obviously having decided she was no trouble.
-His ears went flat once more and he nudged her gently before raising his head and barking loudly.
+The dog slowed.
+He sniffed her wounded arm and whined.
+His ears went flat once more and he nudged her gently, before raising his head and barking loudly.

 A voice broke through Rebecca’s pain and she blinked, looking up in surprise.
 It was that of a woman, concern in her tone.
 As if in response, the dog barked again, clawing at the ground in his urgency.

 A woman appeared from the shadows that lead deeper into the gas station.
-She was blonde, long hair pulled back tightly, her face creased with worry.
+She had blonde hair, pulled back into a tight tail.
+There was confusion in the tilt of her head and quirk of her brow.
 “Dogmeat, what - oh.
 Oh my god.”
 She rushed forward and knelt beside Rebecca, reaching out with both hands.
 She seemed not to care about the blood dripping onto the floor.
 “Holy shit.
 Hold on, just hold on.
 I’ve got a stimpak around here somewhere.”

 “My name’s Anna.
 I live here at the truck stop with Dogmeat.”